Review of DVD Gentle Yoga with Jane Adams

 I make it a regular practice to use this DVD.
 My goal is to do it 5 days a week, but if I can do it more than that, I will.
 The benefits are worth it.
 I combine it with another DVD that I reviewed.
 It is Back to Life by Emily Lark.
 Go here to see the review.
 I use the first section of Emily’s stretches, which takes about 10 minutes.
 Then I use the Torso and Leg Strength & Flexibility in this DVD for 20 minutes.
 One of THE BEST uses of 30 minutes that I can think of!
 Since I am fairly new to yoga, I am not familiar with all the other benefits, but I am sure more experienced practitioners could add more comments.
 I hope anyone that wants to comment or add wisdom will do so.
 Your involvement will help us all.

 I like to start my day off with these stretches.
 I find if I don’t, I get too busy and forget about doing it.
 I’m sure you’ve heard that you must schedule exercise into your daily routine.
 I agree.
 That’s why one of my philosophies is to be proactive about my health.
 Nobody knows my body like I do.
 And no one can take as good care of it as I can.
 Isn’t your good health your responsibility?
 And don’t you want to do something about your pain?
 Then, if it is at all possible for you to stretch, I recommend you try this.

 I highly recommend this DVD.
 It has helped me to feel better!
 I hope that it would do the same for you.

 You can assist all of us in the pain community by posting your comments.
 Can you recommend something that has helped you?
 I would be glad to investigate it.
 Perhaps it will help others.

 If you want to start out slowly with an easy DVD, this is the one to use.
-Click on the link to the right to get it.
+Click here to go to the link.
 I do get a small percentage of the sale if you use that link.

 Thanks for reading this review.
 Please leave comments or questions below.
 I will respond to all comments in a timely manner.